electricbookworks/electric-book-gui/README.md

 You can limit users by setting the `allowed_users:` in the `electricbook-N.yml` configuration file.
 This means you can have an Electric Book Manager for only your specified users.

+You must restart the electricbook service for changes to take effect: `systemctl restart electricbook`

+It will restart at once, with your updated allowed users.
+Do this at a quiet time, possibly notifying your users in advance.
+There is an outside chance that you will drop someone's session while they're doing something, e.g. halfway through a save, and they will simply have to retry the action.

 ## Running the app

 Start the local electricbook server: